brandoluu/cse15l-lab-reports/lab-report-1-week-2.md

 There is a built in terminal in VScode, which can be opened by going to terminal -> new terminal.
 This will be used in order to remotely access the ieng6 server.

 #### **Part 2**:
 After installing the IDE, Lookup your ieng6 account [here.](https://sdacs.ucsd.edu/~icc/index.php) You may need to update your password so you can access the server.
-Go to the terminal and type in the command 'ssh cs15lsp22xxx@ieng6.ucsd.edu where xxx is a unique to you.
+Go to the terminal and type in the command `ssh cs15lsp22xxx@ieng6.ucsd.edu` where xxx is a unique to you.
 There will be a password prompt where you enter your password.

 ![RemoteAccess](Remoteaccess.png)